oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 ## Install Gatsby CLI

-To create a Gastby site, you'll need to install the Gatsby CLI.
+To create a Gatsby site, you'll need to install the Gatsby CLI.
 This tool gets you up and running with a Gatsby app in no time.
 It also runs a development server and builds your Gatsby application for production.

 ```shell
 npm install -g gatsby-cli